-Students undertaking VETiS, which is funded by the VET investment budget, can choose from a range of Certificate I and II level qualifications, referred to as employment stream qualifications.
+VETIS is a Queensland government funded program that enables students to gain nationally recognised qualifications that fall under the VET investment budget.
+Students can choose from a range of Certificate I and II level qualifications, referred to as employment stream qualifications.
 These qualifications have been identified in consultation with industry as leading to employment outcomes and are based on skills shortages and Queensland Government priorities.

-Subsidised VETIS qualifications can be found on the Queensland Government's Department of Employment Small Business and Training's VET In Schools webpage.
+Subsidised VETiS qualifications can be found on the Queensland Government's Department of Employment Small Business and Training's VET in Schools webpage.